 Social risks may include non-inclusive employment policies, inadequate human rights policies, or issues that adversely affect the company’s stakeholders.
 Taxes on GHG emissions and legal or reputational issues arising from poor governance on social issues may well have consequences for shareholder value.
 Voting is on a case-by-case basis in this area but in general, AEW will vote in favor of votes that enhance social and environmental improvements as we feel such measures are in the best interest of the shareholders and the long-term sustainable value of the company.

-AEW will generally recommend in favor of shareholder resolutions requesting that companies provide enhanced disclosure on climate-related issues, such as requesting that the company undertake a scenario analysis or report that aligns with the recommendations of the Task Force on Climate-related Financial Disclosures (“TCFD”).
+AEW will generally recommend in favor of shareholder resolutions requesting that companies provide enhanced disclosure on environmental-related issues.

 Political engagement, covering lobbying and donations to political causes and candidates will be looked at case-by-case, though we would generally vote against any contribution to an individual candidate.
-Charitable and community giving will generally be looked at favorably.
+Appropriate charitable and community giving will generally be looked at favorably.